hyform/drone-testbed-unity/README.md

 # Drone Testbed - Unity Interface
-This is the Unity interface for hte HyForm drone design testbed.
+This is the Unity interface for the HyForm drone design testbed.
 It pairs with a server backend available here: https://github.com/hyform/drone-testbed-server

 ## Quick setup guide